Quick answer

 Each post should link to your service pages and other blog posts.
 Build a web of internal links that keeps visitors on your site and signals topical authority to Google.
 For planning your content pipeline, see our content calendar guide.

 3,500+ blogs published.
-92% average SEO score.
+Every article is SEO-scored before publish.
 Every article passes a 40-point quality audit before it goes live.
-Start for $1 →

 Image Optimization for Wedding Vendor Sites